 Most SaaS teams approach Reddit by picking a handful of subreddits and hoping the important conversations happen there.
 Your agent's intent classification makes that approach powerful — it ranks the highest-value records once they're in your Dataset.
 But it can only work on what's there.

-Keyword tagging rules decide what's there.
-They catch brand mentions in watched communities you might not browse daily.
-They keep competitor discussions and people describing the exact problem you solve, so those posts become records instead of slipping past.
+Keywords decide what's there.
+Keyword Monitor's daily sweep catches brand mentions in corners of Reddit you've never visited; tagging rules keep competitor discussions and people describing the exact problem you solve inside the communities you watch, so those posts become records instead of slipping past.

 The two layers fit together.
 Keyword rules without an agent to read the Dataset bury you in noise.
 An agent without the right keyword rules has a thinner corpus to reason over.
 Together — wide-net rules feeding a Dataset your agent searches by meaning — you get full coverage of the communities that matter, with prioritization of where to spend your time.